syncfusion-content/winui-docs/winui/Cartesian-Charts/Selection.md

 [Cursor]() property allows to define the cursor when mouse is hovered over the segment with segment selection enabled.

-The following code snippet demonstrates hand cursor in segment selection.
+The following code snippet demonstrates hand cursor in the segment selection.

 {% tabs %}